Pyroluria – the Stress Disorder

 Recent Australian study (by Griffith university, to be published) validated the following characteristics as KEY criteria that correlates directly with elevated Pyrrole (HPL) results:

-These are the criteria I use in clinic to assess Pyroluria:
+These are the criteria I use in the clinic to assess Pyroluria:

-- Urinary pyrroles >40 mg/dL in the absence of confounders:
+- Urinary pyrroles >40 mg/dL (in adults, >20 mg/dL in children) in the absence of confounders:

 - exposure to extreme stress prior to collection e.g: sports event, trauma